spinnaker/spinnaker.github.io/setup/security/authentication/oauth/cognito/index.md

 ## Setting up an AWS Cognito App Client

-1. Navigate to [https://aws.amazon.com/](https://aws.amazon.com/) and log in with your AWS credentials.
+1. Navigate to [https://aws.amazon.com/cognito/](https://aws.amazon.com/cognito/) and log in with your AWS credentials.
 2. Search for Cognito in the search bar.
 3. Select the user pools you want Spinnaker to use.
-4. At the side bar under "General settings", select "App clients", add a client
+4. At the side bar under "General settings", select "App clients", add a client.
-  - Make sure you select "Generate client secret"
+  - Make sure you select "Generate client secret."
-5. After that go to "App integration", then to "App client settings"
+5. After that go to "App integration", then to "App client settings."
-  - Select "Cognito User Pool" as one of the "Enabled Identity Providers"
+  a) Select "Cognito User Pool" as one of the "Enabled Identity Providers."
-  - Input your callback url
+  b) Input your callback URL.
-  - Check the following
+  c) Check the following
     - Authorization code grant, Implicit grant
     - email, openid
-  - Also make sure you already have a domain name for your hosted UI
+  d) Also make sure you already have a domain name for your hosted UI

-You should have these credentials ready before moving on to the next step
+Have these credentials ready before moving on to the next step
 - App client id
 - App client secret
 - Hosted UI domain name

 ## Configure Halyard

-You may configure Halyard either with the CLI or by manually editing the hal config.
+You can configure Halyard either with the [CLI](/reference/halyard/commands/) or by manually editing the hal config.

 ### Hal config